agalbourdin/wp-installer/README.md

 ### Download & Install WordPress

 * Install the latest stable release of WordPress in the desired locale
-* Merge source files with the base application located in `src`
+* Merge source files with the blank theme located in `src`

 ### Configure WordPress